robjacob/pad/README.md

 which scratchpad it goes to.

-* View: When you request information, brain determines which scratchpad(s) you get, ie the ones associated with similar (nearest neighbor) states to your current state.
-[Or maybe it just determines which ones stay more prominent in the periphery.]
+* View: When you request information, brain determines ordering of which scratchpad(s) you get, ie the ones associated with similar (nearest neighbor) states to your current state.

 Maybe the choice of peripheral window is based on spatial versus verbal or some other category like that